The commissioner of health shall appoint eight persons to a home care and assisted living program advisory council consisting of the following:

 (2) three Minnesota home care licensees representing basic and comprehensive levels of licensure who may be a managerial official, an administrator, a supervising registered nurse, or an unlicensed personnel performing home care tasks;

-(3) one member representing the Minnesota Board of Nursing;
+(3) one member representing the Minnesota Board of Nursing; and

 The advisory council shall be organized and administered under section 15.059 with per diems and costs paid within the limits of available appropriations.
 Meetings will be held quarterly and hosted by the department.
 Subcommittees may be developed as necessary by the commissioner.
 Advisory council meetings are subject to the Open Meeting Law under chapter 13D.